alexeykiselev/WavesFinality/white_paper/WavesFinality.typ

 == Endorsement Network Message
 #todo[Describe the endorsement message format and its validation process.]

-== Block and Microblock Structure Updates
+== Block and Micro-block Structure Updates
-#todo[Describe the additions to block and microblock structures and how backward compatibility is maintained.]
+#todo[Describe the additions to block and micro-block structures and how backward compatibility is maintained.]

 == Generator Set Tracker
 #todo[Describe the implementation details of the Generator Set.]